Toastphlosion/VG-Fill-Calc/README.md

 # VG-Fill-Calc
 Calculates kg needed for glycerin, converted from ml.

-Accepts 1 liter off-numbers.
+Needs work on accepting 1L off-numbers.
+Specifically, the equation in the command calculate.
+Needs some TLC aesthetically